Phobias, Fear & The Brain: Why You Can’t Just "Think" Your Way Out of It (And What Actually Works)

 CBT provides the map: We break the fear down into manageable steps and challenge the catastrophic thoughts (e.g., "If I see a dog, I will die").

-Hypnotherapy creates the safety: Instead of just imagining the fear, we use hypnosis to imagine facing the fear first and a clam, relaxed confident way.
+Hypnotherapy creates safety: Instead of just imagining the fear, we use hypnosis to imagine facing the fear first in a clam, relaxed, confident way.

 We rehearse the scenario in your mind while you are in a state of profound calm.
 This teaches your brain a new association: Trigger = Calm, instead of Trigger = Panic.

-By the time you face the situation in real life, your brain has already "practiced" being calm in that scenario a dozen times.
+By the time you face the situation in real life, your brain has already "practised" being calm in that scenario a dozen times.

 3 Ways to Lower Your "Baseline" Anxiety to Try Today